b0bh00d/Hg-Suite/README.md

 accurate as possible.
 This means that the state of the files in a staging area are reevaluated each time that staging area is processed by any command.
-So, if a staged file is reverted to an unmodified (or untracked) state, then Hg Suite will automatically purge it from the staging area the next time the staging area is processed.
+So, if a staged file is reverted to an unmodified (or untracked) state, then Hg Suite will automatically purge it from the staging area if required the next time the staging area is processed.

-Hg Suite's staging system provides two kinds of staged types: references or snapshots.
+Hg Suite's staging system provides two kinds of staged types: **references** and **snapshots**.
 Snapshots are more like git's system, where a snapshot of the source file is captured at a point in time, and is independent of the state of the source file.

 References are "light" staged entries, simply maintaining a pointer to the source file.
-The state to the source file is not independent of its staged reference.
+The state of the source file is not independent of its staged reference.
 For example, if the state of a source file for a staged reference is cleared, the staged reference becomes invalid ("orphaned").
 The staging system will detect this, and will either automatically purge